abdulawalarif/leet_code_with_dart/README.md

-# Competitive problems Dart implementations
+# Competitive programming problems Dart implementation

-## Many times I have solved problems using dart, In this repository I've uploaded some of them
+## Many times I have solved problems using Dart, In this repository I've uploaded some of them

-**All the names of the files are problem name**
+**All the names of the files are problem names**
-- Inside the solution I've provided the leet code problem link
+- Inside the solution I've provided the LeetCode problems link

 ```bash
   git clone https://github.com/abdulawalarif/leet_code_with_dart.git